Rheumatic Heart Disease (RHD): Understanding the Impact and Management

 Arrhythmias, abnormal heart rhythms, can also develop in individuals with RHD.
 These can range from mild palpitations to life-threatening arrhythmias like atrial fibrillation or ventricular tachycardia.
 Management of arrhythmias may involve medications, electrical cardioversion, or implantation of pacemakers or defibrillators, depending on the severity and type of arrhythmia.

-Infective endocarditis is a potentially life-threatening infection of the heart valves.
+Infective endocarditis is a potentially life-threatening infection of the heart valve.
 Individuals with RHD are at an increased risk of developing this condition due to the presence of damaged heart valves.
 Prevention through appropriate antibiotic prophylaxis for dental and surgical procedures, along with good oral hygiene practices, is crucial to reduce the incidence of infective endocarditis.

 Prevention of Rheumatic Heart Disease